o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/scripting.md

 ### Initialize

-Initializes all EBuses from AWS Client Auth Gem.
+Initializes all event buses (EBuses) from the AWS Client Auth Gem.

-Note the use of a providers variable, which is an array of strings.
+Note the use of a `Providers` variable, which is an array of strings.

 Input data pins: